 This course focuses upon further developing listening, speaking, reading and writing skills in te reo Maori.
 There is a focus upon oral performance.
 Students will further develop their language proficiency by beginning to evaluate, edit, and critically analyse their use of te reo Maori.
 They will begin to develop awareness of register and formality in te reo Maori.
-Attendance is required at a noho marae (approximate cost $15.00).
+This course includes a noho marae component.
 100% internal assessment.

 Ngata, HM, 1993.
 English-Māori Dictionary.
 Wellington: Learning Media.

 Williams, HW, 1989.
 Dictionary of the Maori Language.
 Wellington: Legislation Direct.

 Te Kawa a Māui Academic Writing Guide, 2011 edition.
 Wellington: Victoria University.
 A copy of these guidelines will be made available on Blackboard.

 * indicates instructor is the course coordinator.

 |CRN||From/To||Days||Time||Building [Campus]||Room||Instructor||18006||11 Jul – 21 Aug 2016||Tue||1000 - 1150||Wharenui [Kelburn]||101||Mike Ross*||11 Jul – 21 Aug 2016||Thu||1000 - 1150||Hunter [Kelburn]||LT323||5 Sep – 16 Oct 2016||Tue||1000 - 1150||Wharenui [Kelburn]||101||5 Sep – 16 Oct 2016||Thu||1000 - 1150||Hunter [Kelburn]||LT323|